Markov chains revisited: Discrete-time chains I: the basics

 \subsection{The Markov property}

 The Markov property states that conditioned on the present, the chain's past and future are independent.
-The `present' is described by the state $X_n$ of the chain $X$ at the current time-step $n$.
-For now, we limit the chain's `future' to be its position $X_{n+1}$ at the next time step $n+1$ (we will overcome this restriction in Section~\ref{sec:dtstrmarkov}).
+The `present' is described by the position $X_n$ of the chain $X$ at the current time-step $n$.
+For the time being, we limit the chain's `future' to be its position $X_{n+1}$ at the next time step $n+1$ (we will overcome this restriction in Section~\ref{sec:dtstrmarkov}).
 To formalise the notion of its `past', we employ the filtration generated by the chain.